vtog/labGuides/source/env/sriov.rst

    .. image:: ./images/sriov-verify.png

 #.
 MAC addresses change between reboots.
 If needed you can configure a static
    MAC address for each VF.
-I used the previous informantion for the last three octets.
+I used the previous information for the last three octets.

    .. code-block:: bash